kellsaro/docs/docs/collection.md

 ## Import a collection

-After have a collection file, exported previously, you have the possibility to Import it.
+After having a collection file exported previously, you have the possibility to Import it.
 It could be by "Import" or "Pull Import" actions.

 ![import_collection](https://user-images.githubusercontent.com/30662690/63890250-8daf1700-c9b0-11e9-8867-f487a531a245.png)

 ### Import a .json collection file.

 An Import action will import a new collection and the content of this into your tenant.
-If a element of the collection that you want import already exists in the tenant, this action will overwrite it.
+If an element of the collection that you want to import already exists in the tenant, this action will overwrite it.

 After clicked Import Action, you will see this form: